Thiht/markdown-viewer/README.md

 ## Build
 * Download the current version
 * Build the .xpi with `build.bat` if you're using Windows (7-zip required in the path) or with `build.sh` if you're using Linux
+* The project uses bower to manage the dependencies but they are vendored within chrome/lib so you don't need to manually run `bower install`.
+The dependencies are easily updatable with `bower update` though.

 ## Install
 * Open the .xpi with Firefox